kunlebakare/dcp/README.md

 # dcp
-solutions to daily coding problems in java
+my solutions to problems from <a href ="https://www.dailycodingproblem.com"> Daily Coding Problem</a> in java solution to problem #1.